 Education – Post Graduate in Paramedics & Bachelor of Nursing

-Profession – Paramedic, Registered Nurse and Elite Athlete
+Profession – Paramedic, Registered Nurse, athlete and baker

 Nickname – JBJ, Joey, Brigga, Jo Jo